pschroeder89/homebridge-levoit-humidifiers/README.md

 1. Target Humidity
     - Sets humidifier to Auto and sets the Target Humidity to the desired level.
+    - Can also change Target Humidity in Sleep Mode.

 2. Mist Level
     - Sets humidifier to Manual and sets the Mist Level to the desired level.
     - Levels 1-9 on Classic300s, Classic200s, and LV600S
     - Levels 1-2 on Dual200s, Dual200S EU, and Dual200S UK

 3. Sleep Mode
     - This switches the device between Sleep Mode (On) and Auto Mode (Off)
     - Sleep Mode Target Humidity is controlled by the Target Humidity slider, too.

 4. Night Light
     - Supported on LV600S and Classic300s
     - 4 brightness levels

 5. Display Toggle
-   - Toggle the display on/off
+    - Toggles the display on/off

 6. Humidity Sensor
     - Sensor that displays current Humidity %

 ### TODOs